voidfiles/telnet_chat/README.md

 * Config parsing
 * Logging

-Next I want to seperate out the buisness logic of running at chat server from the connectivity.
+Next I want to seperate out the buisness logic of running a chat server from the connectivity.
 I can imagine a future choice to use something other than telnet.

 * ChatRoom
   - This should be in charge of the history of messages